Sugar Hiding in 9 Unexpected Foods

 Not all energy bars are equal.
 There are some that have a high amount of protein.
 However, there are others with up to 48 grams of sugar per portion.

 They’re salty.
 But did you know that they also contain large amounts of sugar?

 If you eat just 16 crackers in a week, your body will get more than 4 grams of sugar.
 It’s not as much as other foods, but it is a surprising source.

 Nuts may be very healthy.
 However, you need to eat them in moderation.
 This isn’t just because they’re high in calories.
 In fact, they have large amounts of sugar, even though it doesn’t seem like it.

-Foods like nuts or almonds have the most, so you need to be careful.
-If you eat 20 grams of nuts per day, you’re eating almost 12 grams of sugar.
+If you eat 20 grams of nuts per day, you’re eating almost 12 grams of the stuff.

 9. Peanut butter

 Do you like peanut butter?
 Well, it’s OK to eat it.
 However, it should be in moderation.
 Keep in mind that only four tablespoons of this food give your body up to 7 grams of sugar.